-Along with the Visual Writing Prompt being featured here they post the first Monday of every month to our Facebook and Twitter social media accounts.
-They will also be posted to our parent companies (Joseph E Clay Dot Com) Instagram account.
+Along with the Visual Writing Prompt being featured here they post the first Monday of every month to our Twitter social media account.
+They will also be posted to our parent company, Joseph E Clay Dot Com’s Facebook and Instagram account.

 Make sure you check out the Writing Prompt game and past prompts at the bottom of the page.

 May 2020 Visual Writing Prompt